Tropicaljittai/fibonacci-benchmark/README.md

 ![SpaceCmplx](images/spacecomplexRecursive.png)

-It shows that the memory usage for iterative is 0.1 mb and memory usage by recursive is 4.7 mb
+Images above shows that the memory usage for iterative is 0.1 mb and memory usage by recursive is 4.7 mb